CEA-MetroCarac/SPECTROview/README.md

 - Optimized user inferface for easy and quick inspection and comparison of spectra.
 - Supports processing of spectral data (1D) and hyperspectral data (2D maps or wafer maps)*.
 - Ability to fit multiple spectra or 2Dmaps using predefined models or by creating custom fit models*.
+- Collect all best-fit results with one click.
+- Dedicated module for effortless, fast, and easy data visualization.

 **Fitting features are powered by the [fitspy](https://github.com/CEA-MetroCarac/fitspy) and [LMfit](https://lmfit.github.io/lmfit-py/) open-source packages.*